usnistgov/FederalProfile-8259A/_8259-Control/configuration.md

 **Agency:**

-- Incorporate the requirements for creating IoT backups into the existing computing and storage device backup policies.
+- Incorporate the requirements for creating IoT device backups into the existing organizational computing and storage device backup policies.
-- Incorporate the procedures for making IoT device backups into the existing set of backup procedures.
+- Incorporate the procedures for making IoT device backups into the existing set of organizational backup procedures.